 Shake, Rattle and Roll

 Lapford, with its large station yard, market and direct trains to London became something of a hub for those wishing to get their produce to the large city markets.
-This started in the days of horse-drawn delivery vehicles (see Perils of the Road 11) but continued well into the age of delivery vans.
+This started in the days of horse-drawn delivery vehicles (see Sainsbury’s Oldest Supplier) but continued well into the age of delivery vans.

-The car gain momentum as it past Saxton and goods were audibly shaking by Rattle Street.
+The car gained momentum as it passed Saxtons and goods were audibly shaking by Rattle Street.
 Still gaining speed he passed Hill Cottage where, to his horror, he saw children playing in the road ahead between the Sunday School and the orchards of Lower Town Place.
 He took action, swerving the car into a hedge just up from Victory Hall.

 The car was a complete wreck and the eggs and butter smashed and scattered about the road